 At the time of the incident, Paul was said to have been personally investigating a robbery committed on his sister.
 Griffith, who the police believed was a witness to the robbery, was picked up for questioning.

 Griffith had told Stabroek News that he had been at a friend’s home when a robbery occurred outside.
-Though he had been unable to see what had transpired, he said, two van-loads of policemen later went to his East La Penitence Squatting …..To continue reading, login or subscribe now.
+Though he had been unable to see what had transpired, he said, two van-loads of policemen later went to his East La Penitence Squatting area home to question him about the identities of the robbers.